Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Retrieval-based Weighted Local Adaptation (RWLA) for Lifelong Robot Learning

-In this section, we outline our proposed method depicted in Figure~\ref{fig:concept}.
-To effectively interact with complex physical environments, the network integrates multiple input modalities, including visual inputs from workspace and wrist cameras, proprioceptive inputs of joint and gripper states, and paraphrased task descriptions.
+In this section, we outline our proposed method - Retrieval-based Weighted Local Adaptation (RWLA) - depicted in Figure~\ref{fig:concept}, with corresponding pseudocode in Algorithm{~\ref{alg:Retrieval-based_WLA}}.
+To effectively interact with complex physical environments, the network integrates multiple input modalities, including visual inputs from workspace and wrist cameras, proprioceptive inputs of joint and gripper states, and language descriptions.

 Instead of training all modules jointly in an end-to-end manner, we employ pretrained visual and language encoders that leverage prior semantic knowledge.
-Pretrained encoders enhance performance on downstream manipulation tasks \citep{liu2023tail} and are well-suited to differentiate between various scenarios and tasks without relying on explicit task identifiers or clear task boundaries.
-Their consistent representations when new tasks continue to come is essential for managing multitask problems and retrieving relevant data to support our proposed local adaptation during test time.
+Pretrained encoders enhance performance on downstream manipulation tasks \citep{liu2023tail} and are well-suited to differentiate between various scenarios and tasks.
+They produce consistent representations that are essential both for managing multiple tasks throughout lifelong training and for retrieving relevant data to support our proposed local adaptation before policy deployment.

-When learning new tasks, the robot preserves previously acquired skills by replaying prior manipulation demonstrations stored in an episodic memory $\mathcal{M}$, which contains a small subset of previous task demonstrations \cite{chaudhry2019tiny}.
-Trained with the combined data from the latest scenarios and episodic memory $\mathcal{M}$, the model can acquire new skills while mitigating catastrophic forgetting of old tasks, thereby maintaining a balance between stability and plasticity \cite{wang2024comprehensive}.
-Figure~\ref{fig:pipeline} illustrates the network architecture, and implementation details are provided in Section~\ref{sec:training}.
+When learning new tasks, the robot preserves previously acquired skills by replaying prior manipulation demonstrations stored in storage memory $\mathcal{M}$ \citep{chaudhry2019tiny}.
+Trained with the combined data from the latest scenarios and $\mathcal{M}$, the model can acquire new skills while mitigating catastrophic forgetting of old tasks, thereby maintaining a balance between stability and plasticity \citep{wang2024comprehensive}.
+Figure~\ref{fig:pipeline} illustrates the network architecture, and implementation details are provided in Appendix~\ref{sec:training}.